justinmeiners/efficient-programming-with-components/04_instrumented.md

 Now we will do some work to count operations.
-In the copy constructor, we will initialize value, and add a line to bumps up the copy count, like this:
+In the copy constructor, we will initialize value, and add a line that bumps up the copy count, like this:

     instrumented(const instrumented& x) : value(x.value) {